 The remaining term is devoted to independent research, conducted in consultation with the student’s individual mentors, and to writing, under the guidance of the seminar director.
 The theses are usually 50-100 pages in length.
 A copy of the final thesis is shelved in the departmental reading room.
 History, History of Public Policy and Medieval Studies majors who successfully complete this course earn Distinction in the Major at graduation.

-- GPA in the major of 3.5 or above.
+- Upper division GPA in the major of 3.5 or above.

-- Writing samples presented to the seminar director, usually reviewed at the end of the previous year.
+- Writing samples must be presented to the seminar director.

 - A professor-sponsor (mentor) for the research project who is familiar with your work and willing and able to work with you for two quarters must submit a letter of support to the seminar director.

-- Priority given to students who have completed a Directed Reading or Proseminar course.
+- Priority given to students who have completed an Undergraduate Research Seminar or an Independent Study course.